 These scholarships are residential and are offered to people over the age of 16.
 The successful candidates will have the opportunity to fly on a one week residential course at a youth approved British Gliding Association centre.
 This course could take a candidate to first solo.
 Candidates called for interview will be informed of the available dates and asked to confirm their preference at that time.

 All candidates should be aware that the scholarship funding does not cover the cost of travel to London for interview or travel costs during training.
 Training must take place at a UK flying school.
 The scholarship funding covers the cost of flying training and licence issue; no provision is made for transport to and from training and for the PPL and FIC scholarships, no funding is available for accomodation or subsistence.

-Air BP - funding for one PPL (fixed-wing) scholarship - 'The Air BP Sterling Scholarship'
+Air BP - funding for one PPL (fixed-wing) scholarship and one gliding scholarship - 'The Air BP Sterling Scholarship'